But first, a little about you…

 What I'm about to share with you will blow your mind.
 Ready?

 Those 500 weddings were shot in a foreign country!
 What?

-You see, in 2001 I married the love of my life; Tammy.
-She’s French Canadian.
-After 9/11, immigrating to the U.S. grinded to a halt.
+You see, in 2001, I married the love of my life, Tammy.
+She's French Canadian.
+After 9/11, immigrating to the U.S. ground to a halt.
 We were told it could take months or years before our application would be looked at.